 - continually refresh and evaluate practice to produce the best possible outcomes for Māori students

-- build an awareness and acknowledgment of their cultural landscape
+- build an awareness and acknowledgement of their cultural landscape

 - gain deeper understanding of the Treaty of Waitangi and bicultural partnerships

-- implement development plans and gather whānau voice to inform the school charter and graduate profiles.
+- implement development plans and gather whānau voices to inform the school charter and graduate profiles.

-- Developing language proficiency, confidence and capacity to successfully use te reo Māori in their classrooms.
+- develop language proficiency, confidence and the capacity to successfully use te reo Māori in their classrooms

-- Supporting diverse groups of kaiako to collaborate and share understandings.
+- support diverse groups of kaiako to collaborate and share understandings

-- Increasing understanding of language teaching and learning strategies.
+- increase understanding of language teaching and learning strategies

-- Supported kaiako to understand and convey deeper language learning to deliver curriculum.
+- support kaiako to understand and convey deeper language learning to deliver curriculum

-- Supported kaiako to use self-review tools to critique and improve practice.
+- support kaiako to use self-review tools to critique and improve practice.

-Ensuring Māori language is progressed and sustained throughout the school.
+Ensuring Māori language is progressed and sustained throughout the school through:

-- Assisting educators with the correct pronunciation of Te Reo Māori enabling them to confidently incorporate language into their classrooms and schools.
+- Assisting educators with the correct pronunciation of te reo Māori which enables them to confidently incorporate language into their classrooms and schools.